Douper2/gamelib/README.md

-Just a game library made in Python based on Pygame to make games faster
+Just a game library made in Python based on Pygame to make games faster that definitely isn't in alpha